TheS33DProject/s33d-app/doc/Info.md

 # Documentation: Info

-A brief overview how Info part of PancakeSwap website works.
+A brief overview how Info part of S33D App works.

+## Design Styling & App Interface

+The UI for S33D App is based off [PancakeSwap UIkit](https://github.com/pancakeswap/pancake-uikit).
+To retain maximum compatibility with updates and features built by the PancakeSwap team, the team at S33D has decided to use [patch-package](https://www.npmjs.com/package/patch-package) to make local changes to the customisations needed for S33D App UI.

 ## Code structure